carloop/docs/README.md

 # docs
-This is the repository of all documentation for Carloop Hardware and Software
+This is the repository of all documentation for Carloop Hardware and Software.